jlai/Python-SpoutGL/README.md

 An unofficial Python wrapper for [Spout](https://leadedge.github.io/) using [pybind11](https://github.com/pybind/pybind11)

 Key features compared to some previous wrappers:
-- Covers more of the SpoutGL API, including sendImage/receiveImage and setFrameSync/waitFrameSync
+- Covers more of the SpoutGL API, including sendImage/receiveImage, setFrameSync/waitFrameSync and data sharing
 - pybind11 instead of Boost Python which should make it easier to build for multiple Python versions
 - pip/wheel support for Python 3.7+ on both 64-bit and 32-bit Windows
 - No external dependencies